skairunner/threed2vox/README.md

 # threed2vox

-A Rust program to convert from 3D models (.obj, .stl) to Minecraft schematics (.schem).
+A pure Rust program that converts from 3D models to Minecraft schematics.
 Takes full advantage of parallel cores to speed up generation.

-Can output WorldEdit Schematics (`.schem`) and Structure Format (`.nbt`), and any block can be output.
+threed2vox can accept `.obj`, `.stl`, and `.dae` files, and can output WorldEdit Schematics (`.schem`) and Structure Format (`.nbt`).

 ## How to Run
 Clone the repo and run something like: